banner image

 Improved stool consistency

-LINZESS improved stool consistency vs placebo.1
+LINZESS improved stool consistency

 • Patients were allowed to continue stable doses of bulk laxatives (eg, fiber) or stool softeners